 What is GDP Per Capita?

+GDP Per Capita is a measurement of the approximate value of a country’s gross domestic product (GDP) contributed by each member of its population.
 It is calculated by taking a country’s GDP and dividing it by the country’s population.

-What Does GDP Per Capita Mean?
+What Does GDP Per Capita Tell You About an Economy?